ashishkumar3/ashishkumar3.github.io-blog/src/content/blog/strategy-pattern/index.md

 - a regular car
 - a taxi

-Keeping a minimal car functionality in mind we have:
+Keeping a minimal car functionality in mind, we have:

 ***The Car class***
 ```java